RN-PN Remedial Course

 • Length of Course

-176 hours (80 hours lecture/theory and 96 hours clinical sessions), and up to 6 months to complete.
+A minimum of 176 hours and up to 6 months to complete the course.

 • Start Date/Class Day